 - Testing and measurement tools.
 Marketing process automation, A/B testing, and lifecycle tracking to test and validate communications, design, and ideas.

 - A refined approval process for publishing and launching.
 Lean marketing is always iterative.
 Build small ideas, take them to the market, measure results, learn, and repeat using the lessons learned.

-Kanbanize is one of the available software solutions and fully applies Kanban to your marketing initiatives.
-It expands every Kanban principle to make the most of it in terms of visualization, WIP limits application, task prioritization, roles distribution and flow analysis.
-The Portfolio lane gives you the opportunity to easily track large campaigns in time and follow each task’s progression.
-This could save a lot of time for management that is usually not involved in a certain project on a daily basis.
+Kanbanize is one of the best Kanban software solutions that entirely apply Kanban to your marketing initiatives.
+It expands every Kanban principle to make the most of it in terms of visualization, WIP limits application, task prioritization, roles distribution, and flow analysis.
+The Portfolio lane allows you to track large campaigns in time easily and follow each task’s progression.
+This could save a lot of time for management that is usually not involved in a particular project on a daily basis.